 Many surface mount components are supplied in tape packaging.
 For passive components such as resistors and capacitors, the tape is usually made of cardboard, whilst semiconductors, such as ICs, transistors, diodes etc will be in a anti-ESD plastic.
-Most tapes will have a layer of clear plastic film over one side.
+The tape will probably have a layer of clear plastic film over one side.
 To remove the device, the easiest way is to carefully peel away the plastic film with a pair of tweezers or fine nosed pliers.
 Take care when you remove this film.
-These components are small, and it's easy to lose them.
+These components are small, and it's easy to lose them if you jolt the tape once the film is removed.
 It's a good idea to remove them from the packaging & place them into a bowl or other similarly shaped container, then pick them from there as you place them onto the PCB.